Fatmagül'ün Suçu Ne?: Plot

 The big event of the season is the engagement of Selim, to the politician Turaner Alagöz's (Aziz Sarvan) daughter Meltem (Seda Güven).
 Kerim after attending Selim's engagement, joins his friends for an after-party.
 All four go for drinking and drug binge near the sea.
 Mustafa is leaving for a night fish-catch.
 Fatmagül is coming to see him off.
 She passes from the area where the drunk boys are singing.
-Kerim sees her and on recognizing her shouts to his friends 'Guys!
-It's the same girl'!!
+Kerim sees her and on recognizing her shouts to his friends "Guys!
+It's the same girl!!"
 Then when she tries to run, Kerim gets hold of her while the other three come near her.

 The tragedy occurs.
 Fatmagül is gang-raped.
 The four boys are shown to be involved in the crime as she faints when Kerim comes on her.
 The next morning, a traumatized Fatmagül is discovered by Ebe Nine while she is picking herbs.
 The four boys have already left the crime scene.
 Kerim drops off Selim and Erdoğan at their place and himself goes with Vural to his house.
 Kerim is left deeply disturbed by the event and is even more distressed to know that the girl has been rescued by his mother.
 The rich boys are confident in the power of their rich fathers and are sure to be saved.
 As Mukaddes approaches the Yaşarans threatening of giving their name to the police (as she had found Selim's engagement ring at the rape-scene), with the course of events, the Yaşarans save their sons and forcefully marry Kerim to Fatmagül.
 Kerim accepts the blame of solely raping Fatmagül for protecting his friends and also because he believes himself to be guilty.
 Mukaddes is their accomplice in all this.
-Mustafa is hurt primarily because of his fiance being raped.
+Mustafa is hurt primarily because of his fiancé being raped.
 He burns their half-finished house in front of Fatmagül because he believes Yaşaran's false stories that Fatmagül has been having an affair with Kerim from the beginning.
 Fatmagül and Kerim's families sell their properties and move to İstanbul to start a new life.

 The story develops in Istanbul.
 Fatmagül hates Kerim.
 She insults him, abuses him, spits at him, tries to kill him, etc. Kerim is not sure whether he really raped her, as he was drunk and drugged.
 But Fatmagül believes that he did it as his was the last face she saw before fainting.
 Then Vural who is having little traumas of guilt, tells Kerim what he knows that; Kerim did not rape Fatmagül.
 In fact, when she laid there and fainted, he just sat beside her.
 Kerim tells this to Fatmagül.
 She believes it but it is of no importance for her as she hates him and considers him as much as culprit as the other three.